bencz/anvil/doc/IR.md

     // %i is 0 if coming from entry, %i_next if coming from loop
 ```

+**Important:** PHI nodes must appear at the beginning of a basic block, before any non-PHI instructions.
+The backend handles PHI resolution by emitting copy instructions before branches to the target block.

 #### select

 ```
 %result = select %cond, %then_val, %else_val
 ```

 Selects between two values based on a condition.
-Like the ternary operator.
+Like the ternary operator (`cond ? then_val : else_val`).

 **Operands:**
 - `%cond`: Condition (i1)